dusicastepic/ADMSecondHomework/README.md

 # Homework 2 - How do Taxis move in NYC?
 ![How do Taxis move in NYC](https://secure.i.telegraph.co.uk/multimedia/archive/03031/taxi_3031331b.jpg )

-The repository is consisted from the following files:
+The repository consists of the following files:
 1. __`ADM_HW2_Full.ipynb`__:
 	> A Jupyter notebook which provides the solutions to all research questions.